JMortonTan/JSeal/README.md

 JSeal
 ====================

+###Note

+Everything is a mess!
+Project will restart!
+Current codebase is garbage.
+Compile and run as a proof of concept only please!

 ###About

 JSeal is a Steganography application that allows a user to encode data into an existing image file.